nils-eilers/NODISKEMU/README.md

 name exceeds 16 characters.
-If you use anything but ASCII characters on the PC or their PETSCII equivalents on the Commodore you may get strange characters on the other system because the LFN use unicode characters on disk, but NODISKEMU parses only the low byte of each character in the name.
+If you use anything but ASCII characters on the PC or their PETSCII equivalents on the Commodore you may get strange characters on the other system because the LFN use Unicode characters on disk, but NODISKEMU parses only the low byte of each character in the name.

 EEPROM file system
 ==================
 **WARNING**: The EEPROM file system is a newly-implemented file system that may still contain bugs.
-Do not store data on it that you cannot affort to lose.
+Do not store data on it that you cannot afford to lose.
 Always make sure that you have a backup.
 Also, the format may change in later releases, so please expect that the partition may need to be erased in the future.